 The polarity test shall be one of the last tests before shipment to the launch site.

+ECSS-E-ST-10-03_0750479

+In addition to requirement 6.5.1.5b, for non-critical modes, polarity tests shall be performed in one of the following two ways:

+identical to critical mode, or

+by individual tests on sensors and actuators combined with the final version of the SW components relevant for overall polarity, demonstrating the validity of the end-to-end polarity by a synthesis of all these tests.

-ECSS-E-ST-10-03_07504796.5.1.5bLauncher interface test
+Launcher interface test

 ECSS-E-ST-10-03_0750265

-The interface between the space segment element and the launcher shall be tested, using elements or subset of elements representative of the interfaces to be tested, under realistic conditions, to verify the related system requirements.
+The interface between the space segment element and the launcher shall be tested, using space segment elements or subset of them representative of the interfaces to be tested, under realistic conditions, to verify the related system requirements.

 These tests cover the mechanical, electrical and data interfaces (e.g. clamp-band release test, space segment element-launcher fit check).